Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-1/README.md

 Then, use the package of your choice to run an OLS regression of `logit_delta` on a constant, `mushy`, and `price_per_serving`.
 There are many packages for running OLS regressions in Python.
 One option is to use the [formula interface for `statsmodels`](https://www.statsmodels.org/stable/example_formulas.html#ols-regression-using-formulas).
 To use robust standard errors, you can specify `cov_type='HC0'` in [`OLS.fit`](https://www.statsmodels.org/stable/generated/statsmodels.regression.linear_model.OLS.fit.html).

 Interpret your estimates.
+Your coefficient on `price_per_serving` should be around `-7.48`.
 In particular, can you re-express your estimate on `mushy` in terms of how much consumers are willing to pay for `mushy`, using your estimated price coefficient?

 ### 4. Run the same regression with PyBLP